Use What You Know: Causal Foundation Models with Partial Graphs: Methodology

-Here, $\beta_{\text{anc}}$ and $\beta_{\text{non-anc}}$ are learnable parameters.
+Here, $\beta_{\text{anc}}$ and $\beta_{\text{non-anc}}$ are learnable scalar bias terms that increase or decrease attention between features depending on their ancestral relationship, and we use separate learnable parameters per head per layer.
+(E.g., for a model with six layers and four attention heads, we would use 24 additional parameters).
+The matrix $\widetilde{\mathbf A}$ is then used to compute the result of the attention computation: $\operatorname{Attention}(\mathbf Q, \mathbf K, \mathbf V) = \widetilde{\mathbf A}\mathbf V, $ where $\mathbf V \in \mathbb{R}^{K \times d_v}$ denotes the matrix of value vectors.
 This soft formulation allows the model to prioritise causal parents while remaining robust to incomplete graph information.
+Note that we add the bias $\beta_{\text{anc}}$ to the attention score between the $i$-th and $j$-th variable if $z_j$ is ancestor of $z_i$ (and not if $z_i$ is ancestor of $z_j$), as this encourages the flow of information in the causal direction.

 \textbf{2.)
-Hard Masking:} Alternatively, we enforce sparsity by setting $\mathbf{B}_{ij} = -\infty$ if $\tilde{T}_{ij} = -1$, and $\mathbf{B}_{ij} = 0$ otherwise.
+Hard Masking:} Alternatively, we enforce sparsity by setting $B_{ij} = -\infty$ if $\tilde{T}_{ji} = -1$, and $B_{ji} = 0$ otherwise.
 This strictly prohibits information flow from variables known not to be causes while treating ancestor and unknown node relationships equally.

-\paragraph{Structural Modulation (GCN)} Complementary to local attention biasing, we condition the model on a global representation of the ancestry matrix $\tilde{T}$ using a Graph Convolutional Network (GCN; \citealt{duvenaud2015convolutionalnetworksgraphslearning}).
-We initialise node features using learnable role embeddings (feature, treatment, and outcome) and process them to obtain structure-aware node embeddings $\mathbf{Z}_{\text{graph}}$.
-These embeddings are injected via Adaptive Layer Normalisation (AdaLN; \citealt{peebles2023scalablediffusionmodelstransformers}).
-In each block, scale and shift parameters are derived from $\mathbf{Z}_{\text{graph}}$, modulating feature statistics based on each node’s position in the causal graph.
+\paragraph{Structural Modulation (GCN)} Complementary to local attention biasing, we condition the model on a global representation of the ancestry matrix $\tilde{\mathbf{T}}$ using a Graph Convolutional Network (GCN; \citealt{duvenaud2015convolutionalnetworksgraphslearning}) adapter.
+While the attention biases described above act directly on pairwise interactions, the GCN provides each variable with a structure-aware representation that captures its broader role in the causal graph.
+Concretely, we initialise each node with a learnable role embedding indicating whether the corresponding variable is a feature, treatment, or outcome, and propagate these embeddings over the graph induced by $\tilde{\mathbf{T}}$ to obtain graph-conditioned node representations $\mathbf{Z}_{\mathrm{graph}}$.
+These are injected into each transformer block via Adaptive Layer Normalisation (AdaLN; \citealt{peebles2023scalablediffusionmodelstransformers}):

+where $\mathbf{X}$ denotes the transformer hidden representations.
+This allows the hidden representation of each variable to be modulated according to its structural position in the causal graph, enabling the model to incorporate global graph information throughout the network.

 \paragraph{Sample-wise Attention and Decoding} After graph-conditioned feature processing, the model performs sample-wise attention to aggregate information across the dataset.
 We implement this using Multi-Head Self-Attention over the observational data, followed by Multi-Head Cross-Attention from the query to the observational set.
 This process is repeated over $L$ blocks.
 Finally, we extract the outcome representation for the query sample and project it through a linear head to parameterise a discretised bar distribution \citep{hollmann2022tabpfn} over the outcomes.
 Complete implementation details are provided in \cref{app:architecturedetails}.